google/syzkaller/docs/syscall_descriptions_syntax.md

 "resource" identifier "[" underlying_type "]" [ ":" const ("," const)* ]
 ```

-`underlying_type` is either one of `int8`, `int16`, `int32`, `int64`, `intptr` or another resource (which models inheritance, for example, a socket is a subype of fd).
+`underlying_type` is either one of `int8`, `int16`, `int32`, `int64`, `intptr` or another resource (which models inheritance, for example, a socket is a subtype of fd).
 The optional set of constants represent resource special values, for example, `0xffffffffffffffff` (-1) for "no fd", or `AT_FDCWD` for "the current dir".
 Special values are used once in a while as resource values.
 If no special values specified, special value of `0` is used.
 Resources can then be used as types, for example:

 ```
 resource fd[int32]: 0xffffffffffffffff, AT_FDCWD, 1000000